 If you notice some of the signs of addiction in yourself or in somebody you know, do not hesitate to reach out for some help.
 As of 2021, only 10% of Americans struggling with addiction receive the proper treatment.
 We need to improve the situation and make treatment accessible to everyone who needs it.

 “Should I look for alcohol treatment´- that is a common question people ask.
 Attending professional treatment is the safest and most effective way to cure addiction and recover from its negative consequences.
 There are thousands of rehab centers across all 52 states of America.
-There, you can get the level of care that is right for you, whether it is inpatient or outpatient treatment, detoxification, partial hospitalization programs, etc.
+There, you can get the level of care that is right for you, whether it is inpatient or outpatient treatment, detoxification, partial hospitalization program, etc.

 Whatever type of care you choose, you will get full support and assistance on your way to healing.
 Addiction is neither a fate nor a curse.
 By choosing treatment, you opt for a longer and happier life for you and your loved ones.